Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Normally, the enzymes in the pancreas activate only once they leave the pancreas and reach the small intestine.
 Inflammation of the pancreas, however, may cause these enzymes to activate even before leaving the pancreas.
 When this happens, the enzymes cause the pancreas to digest itself, leading to troublesome consequences such as:

-- Pancreatic tissue becoming inflamed causing tissue damage
+- Pancreatic tissue becoming inflamed and causing tissue damage.

 Generally, pancreatitis is confined to the pancreas and liver, but at times, deleterious complications may take place leading to: